decal/werdlists/INDEX.md

 opersys-strs: Strings that relate to one operating system or another
 passes-dicts: Dictionary files used when brute force attacking account passwords
 passes-sites: Password lists that were publicized after major site compromises
-perl-data: Data often seen in Perl (Practical Extraction and Report Language)
+perl-data: Data often seen in PERL (Practical Extraction and Report Language)
-port-nums: Positive integers (i.e. whole numbers) representing IP port numbers
+port-nums: Positive integers (whole numbers) that represent IP port numbers
 python-data: Data used by the Python scripting language interpreter at runtime
-regex-dicts: Regular expressions
+regex-dicts: Regular expression dictionaries for pattern matching and attacks
 remote-urls: Lists of tokens that were parsed out of a remote URL string
 ruby-data: Data typically seen within the syntax of the Ruby scripting language
 search-dorks: General purpose search-engine queries likely to find insecure sites